linkesch/medium-editor-insert-plugin/README.md

 ## Methods

-* enable: Enables the plugin.
+- **enable**: Enables the plugin.
 It's connected to Medium Editor's own activate function, so if the editor is activated, so is the plugin.
 (The plugin is enabled automatically.
 Use it only if you previously disabled the plugin.)
-* disable: Disables the plugin.
+- **disable**: Disables the plugin.
 It's connected to Medium Editor's own deactivate function, so if the editor is deactivated, so is the plugin.

 Usage: